chanedwin/mlmutation/README.md

 ## Analysis, Machine Learning and Ranking Software

+The analysis software contain the feature extraction and engineering component that generates features from the vcf entries, the deep learning component that initialises the machine learning network and trains it, and finally the Bayesian graphing component that performs Bayesian updating to rank the mutations in terms of importance using annotations from ANNOVAR.

 ___Preprocessing and Analysis___

 The preprocessing and analytical components are implemented using Python (v2.7) (Van Rossum, 2007) and the following Python libraries: NumPy, scikit-Learn, Pomegranate and PyVCF.
 Briefly, NumPy (v1.11.3) was used to prepare feature vectors for deep learning training, scikit-learn (v0.18.1) was used to perform Principal Component Analysis (PCA) and Synthetic Minority Oversampling Technique (SMOTE) methods (See Appendix 5.3.3 for details).
 PyVCF (v0.6.8) was used to parse the VCF files to facilitate the comparison of variants efficiently in O(1) time using hash-based dictionary lookups.

 _[analysis/machinelearning](httpshttps://github.com/EdwinChanSingapore/mlmutation/tree/master/analysis/machinelearning) contains the extraction of features from the vcf files, mainly with the methods found in extractfeaturesfromvcf.py._